QuickBooks vs Sage 2026: Which Accounting Software is Best for Your Business?

 QuickBooks offers solid MTD compliance with straightforward VAT returns.
 The process is clean and intuitive, though complex VAT scenarios may require more manual handling.
 CIS features are available but less comprehensive than Sage.

-Winner: Sage – Deeper UK tax expertise and complex scenario handling.
+Winner: Sage – Deeper tax expertise and complex scenario handling.

 User Interface and Ease of Use